This post may contain affiliate links.

-Female Siamese cats after spaying also undergo a lot of changes in their behaviour, moods, cycles and overall individuality.
-The decreased levels of oestrogen reduce a variety of unwanted behaviour such as:
+Female Siamese cats after spaying also undergo a lot of changes in their behavior, moods, cycles, and overall individuality.
+The decreased levels of estrogen reduce a variety of unwanted behavior such as:

-- The cat won’t be irritable as heat cycles cause a fluctuation in hormone levels which can cause irritability, restlessness and anxiety.
-A spayed cat will not experience these hormonal changes and will display more consistent behaviour.
+- The cat won’t be irritable as heat cycles cause a fluctuation in hormone levels which can cause irritability, restlessness, and anxiety.
+A spayed cat will not experience these hormonal changes and will display more consistent behavior.

-- Less aggressive due to the decreased oestrogen levels.
+- Less aggressive due to decreased estrogen levels.

 - Won’t attract unwanted attention from male cats since the cat won’t be in heat.

-- Overall the female Siamese cat will be more passive in their behaviour resulting in a more reserved character.
+- Overall the female Siamese cat will be more passive in their behavior resulting in a more reserved character.

 Are Male or Female Siamese Cats More Affectionate?

 Both male and female Siamese cats are Affectionate as they are sociable and loving, however, the majority of siamese cat owners say that males show more affection and require more attention from their owners.

 Males are more hands-on as they tend to enjoy the company of their human parents.
 Males are also very playful and outgoing in terms of character.
 That said, I believe both genders have equal love and affection to give, as this depends on how much time you spend with the cat and how well they have been raised as well as the environments to which they were exposed too.

 Above all, it’s their personality that shines through since both genders show equal potential for being kind and affectionate.
 They do well with other cats, dogs, and kids as they are known for being more “Dog-Like”.
 For more information checkout my previous article where I discuss this further.